PhilippMeder/pkgcreator/README.md

 #### Creating the package structure

-Running `pkgcreator create <NAME>` will create the following package structure as offically recommended:
+Running `pkgcreator create <NAME>` will create the following package structure as officially recommended:

 - `NAME`
   - `src/NAME`